My wife and I are breaking up. She wants to keep our dog. So do I. Who gets to keep her?

 If you can’t agree

 If you and your wife can’t reach an agreement, you can ask a court to decide who gets to keep Coco.
 The court can make an order that gives one of you ownership and possession.
-It can’t declare that you jointly own the pet.
-Nor can it require you and your wife to share possession of Coco, unless there was a prior agreement for sharing her.
+Under the law, the court cannot declare that you jointly own the pet.
+Nor can it require you and your wife to share possession or "custody" of Coco, unless there was a prior agreement for sharing her.
 Coco would have to live with one of you full-time, unless you agree otherwise.

 If you and your wife had an agreement (even an oral agreement) to share Coco but a disagreement arises, you can start an action in Supreme Court.
 You can ask the court to enforce that agreement, to declare that you both jointly own the pet, and to order shared possession of Coco.
 Another option is to start an action in Provincial Court — but only about your dispute about Coco, not other family property matters.
 Provincial Court tends to be faster and less expensive.